 In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, in addition to important notification regulations.

-The COBRA timeline refers to the precise time and administration parameters required to send a notice, elect a type of coverage, pay for said coverage, and track COBRA eligibility one should utilize to abide by the proper guidelines.
+The COBRA timeline refers to the precise time and administration parameters required to send a notice, elect a type of coverage, pay for said coverage, and track COBRA eligibility one should utilize to abide by the proper COBRA guidelines for employers.

 The plan administrator then has 14 days to send out the Notice, the Qualified Beneficiary has a 60-day period to elect COBRA coverage, and then they have 45 days to pay retroactive premiums.
 If the COBRA Notice is sent after the loss of coverage date, then the QB's 60-day election period starts on the day the QE Notice was sent.
 If the COBRA Notice is sent before the loss of coverage date, the 60-day election period starts on the loss of coverage date.
 It should be noted that QBs may change their minds during their election periods.
 That is, a participant could elect COBRA on day 15, change their mind on day 25, then change it again on day 50.
 If this were to happen, the QB would have a 45-day payment period starting on day 15 which is canceled on day 25, and then another 45-day period starting on day 50.
 Note: Be sure to speak with your company’s HR department for full COBRA guidelines and regulations.